-If the oven is not working at all, have you checked the fuse and socket?
+In the very unlikely event of this happening and the oven is not working at all, check the fuse and socket.
 Try unplugging the oven and plugging it in to an alternative power source to eliminate the power source or your household electrics being a factor in the appliance failure.
 If it is not working after you have eliminated these causes, our team of technical experts will be able to help you investigate further.
 Have your serial number ready and give them a call on 01949 862012.

 The oven is not heating up, but the oven light works.

 If the light works, there is definitely power to the appliance.
 This problem most likely indicates that you have a problem with one or both of the oven elements, for the cooking function that you have selected.
 If you have a multifunction oven, try using a different oven function to enable you to keep cooking until your engineer comes out to repair or replace the broken element.

 Why is my oven taking so long to heat up?